jacobrosenfeld/etearsheet-uploader/README.md

 Access the admin panel at `/admin` by logging in with the admin password.
 You can:

 - **Add/remove clients, campaigns, and publications** - Click "+ Add" to add new items with inline text entry (no browser popups)
+- **Show/hide items** - Click the eye icons next to any client, campaign, or publication to instantly show/hide them from the upload portal
 - **Configure custom parent folder** - Paste a Google Drive folder URL to use as the root folder instead of the default "JJA eTearsheets"
 - **Verify folder access** - Test if the service account can access your specified folder
 - **Shared Drive support** - Works with both My Drive and Shared Drive folders
-- Configuration is saved automatically when you add/remove items
+- **Instant saving** - All changes save automatically when you make them - no manual save button needed

+### Managing Visibility

+Each client, campaign, and publication has an eye icon next to it:
+- **Open eye (👁️)**: Item is visible in the upload portal dropdowns
+- **Closed eye (👁️‍🗨️)**: Item is hidden from the upload portal

+Click any eye icon to instantly toggle visibility and save the change.
+Hidden items won't appear in the dropdown menus for users uploading files.

 ### Setting up a Custom Parent Folder

 1. Go to your desired Google Drive folder (My Drive or Shared Drive)
 2. Copy the folder URL from the browser address bar
 3. In the admin panel, paste it in the "Parent Folder URL" field
-4. Click "Verify Folder Access" to test the connection
-5. **Important**: Share the folder with your service account email (shown in the admin panel) and give it "Editor" permissions
+4. **Important**: Share the folder with your service account email (shown in the admin panel) and give it "Editor" permissions
-6. Save the configuration
+5. Click "💾 Save Drive Settings" to save just the drive configuration

 The app will now organize all uploads within your specified folder instead of creating a new "JJA eTearsheets" folder.